Details of practice

 Extradition, International, Immigration, EU, and Asylum Law

-- Patrick acts on behalf of requested persons in extradition cases, and advises on cross-border evidence gathering, mutual legal assistance, and the repatriation of prisoners.
+- He acts on behalf of requesting states and requested persons in extradition cases, and advises on cross-border evidence gathering, mutual legal assistance, and the repatriation of prisoners;

-- He is regularly instructed on behalf of the UK Border Agency (“UKBA”) in relation to appeals brought in the First-tier Tribunal (Immigration and Asylum Chamber); and has experience of immigration, asylum, human rights and EU law.
+- He is instructed on behalf of the UK Border Agency (“UKBA”) in relation to immigration, EU, and human rights appeals brought in the First-tier Tribunal (Immigration and Asylum Chamber);

 - He has recently assisted in the successful delisting applications before the UN Ombudsperson for individuals on the UN Security Council Al-Qaida sanctions list: In re D, T & A.